Coronavirus: Essential travel only - Restrictions and advice

 You can also find service updates on @NLFerries Twitter.

-Please see more information on the timetable changes.
+Please see more information on the operator's website.

-An amended timetable is currently operating.
+An altered timetable is currently operating.
 More information.

 You can also find service updates on the operator's Travel News page.

 See the StenaLine Ferrycheck website for information on Cairnryan-Belfast sailings.